 Based on the results from operation at 1.8T in PFPO-1, the experiments in PFPO-2 will start in the conditions that provide type-I ELMy H-modes with high energy confinement.
 In principle, in order to provide a better assessment of the effect of the TBMs on H-mode plasmas, it is preferable to select plasma shapes whose separatrix-wall distance is as close to the reference ITER shape as possible while ensuring high energy confinement (if the -1.28% ripple level at the reference separatrix position turns out to degrade confinement unacceptably) and in hydrogen, if possible (if not in helium).
 The H-mode access experiments with power ramps (20s ramp-up followed by 10 s stationary) would be repeated in PFPO-2 applying the same heating levels and schemes as in PFPO-1.
-The possible differences regarding H-mode access and sustainment due to the presence of the TBMs will be based on the optimization of n = 1 error field correction for H-mode plasmas with the external coils and the use of the ELM control coils (now with the full baseline capabilities) to fine tune static low-n error field correction and, possibly, to develop active correction schemes.
+The possible differences regarding H-mode access and sustainment due to the presence of the TBMs will be documented and, if significant, schemes to mitigate these effects will be developed.
+This will be based on the optimization of n = 1 error field correction for H-mode plasmas with the external coils and the use of the ELM control coils (now with the full baseline capabilities) to fine tune static low-n error field correction and, possibly, to develop active correction schemes.